 Maha Shivaratri, which translates to the “Great Night of Lord Shiva”, is Mauritius’ most popular Hindu festival.
-Every year, YUVA volunteers serve hundreds of thousands of pilgrims of Maha Shivaratri in Mauritius.
+YUVA volunteers serve hundreds of thousands of pilgrims of Maha Shivaratri in Mauritius every year.

-According to the Hindu calendar, Maha Shivaratri is observed every year; on the thirteenth night and fourteenth day of the eleventh Hindu month of Phalguna or Maagh (February – March).
-Devotees of Lord Shiva converge by thousands, with great enthusiasm and reverence to Ganga Talao – the Sacred Lake.
+According to the Hindu calendar, Maha Shivaratri is observed yearly; on the thirteenth night and fourteenth day of the eleventh Hindu month of Phalguna or Maagh (February – March).
+Devotees of Lord Shiva converge by thousands with great enthusiasm and reverence to Ganga Talao – the Sacred Lake.